The gap in Sunderland’s fixture list offers the perfect time to make preparations for the summer ahead.

 Many supporters will have been hoping to sit higher up the table but that just hasn’t looked viable at any point through the season.

 Excluding their recent fine run of form, Sunderland have never been able to show the kind of consistency that would make them genuine promotion favourites.

 The hope is that next season the club will be looking adapting to life in the Championship, or at the very least, challenging at the top of the third tier.

 But who could Sunderland look to sign?
-We look at two players previously linked that the Black Cats may be best avoided.
+We look at two January targets who may be on the Black Cats’ radar again this summer.

 QUIZ: Can you name the player who scored the first Sunderland goal in each of the last 16 seasons?

 Another player who ended up joining the club on loan.